Last Updated on 2 weeks by Sachin G

-The Amazon command line interface tool is called as in short EC2 CLI tools that is composed in Java and included shell scripts for most of the linux and windows based machines.
-Before configuring EC2 API CLI tools , we need to install java JRE ( Java Runtime Environment) because tool are wrtten in Java Programming Language and also set Environment of Java .
+The Amazon command line interface tool is called as in short EC2 CLI tools that is composed in Java and includes shell scripts for most Linux and Windows-based machines.
+Before configuring EC2 API CLI tools , we need to install java JRE ( Java Runtime Environment) because tools are wrtten in Java Programming Language and also set Environment of Java .

-Here we will follow below steps to setting up the cli on different Linux environment.
+Here we will follow steps below to setting up the cli on different Linux environments.

 (1) Install of Java Latest Version